cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 Before your older version of Office reaches its end of support, you should explore your options and prepare an upgrade plan to either of these latest versions of Office:

-- Microsoft 365 Apps, the subscription version of Office that comes with many Microsoft 365 enterprise and business plans.
+- Microsoft 365 Apps, the subscription version of Office for desktop, web, and mobile that comes with many Microsoft 365 enterprise and business plans.

-- Office Long Term Service Channel (LTSC) 2024, and Office LTSC 2021 are sold as a one-time purchase, through a volume license agreement, and available for one device per license.
+- Office Long Term Service Channel (LTSC) 2024, which is sold as a one-time purchase through a volume license agreement, and available for one device per license.

 A key difference between Microsoft 365 Apps and Office LTSC is that Microsoft 365 Apps is continuously updated, with new features released as frequently as monthly.
-In contrast, Office LTSC versions include only the features available at their initial release—Office LTSC 2024 in September 2024, and Office LTSC 2021 in September 2021.
+In contrast, Office LTSC versions include only the features available at their initial release—Office LTSC 2024 in September 2024.

 > [!NOTE]
-> Office LTSC 2024 and Office LTSC 2021 are designed for specific scenarios, such as regulated devices that cannot accept feature updates, process control devices on manufacturing floors, and specialty systems that cannot connect to the internet.
+> Office LTSC 2024 is designed for specific scenarios, such as regulated devices that cannot accept feature updates, process control devices on manufacturing floors, and specialty systems that cannot connect to the internet.
-> For more information, see [Overview of Office LTSC 2024](/office/ltsc/2024/overview) and [Overview of Office LTSC 2021](/office/ltsc/2021/overview).
+> For more information, see [Overview of Office LTSC 2024](/office/ltsc/2024/overview).

 This article provides guidance on upgrading to Microsoft 365 Apps.